cfoust/proto-cards/decks/ru.markdown

 * Pronunciation by native speakers for most words
 * Definitions in both English and Russian (default is Russian)
-* Verbs have conjugations and stress
+* Verbs have the conjugation, (im)perfective pair, and stress

 ## Notes